hove-io/NavitiaComponent/README.md

 ## Choose your version

-Presently this component exists in 2 major versions :

-- NavitiaComponent 1.x.x used by 'classic' projects in production
+- NavitiaComponent 1.x.x used by legacy projects in production (example NMM Realtime)

-- NavitiaComponent 2.x.x compatible with modern frameworks like Symfony4
+- NavitiaComponent 2.x.x compatible with frameworks like Symfony4

+- NavitiaComponent 3.x.x compatible with modern frameworks like Symfony5.4, with old firm name CanalTP

+- NavitiaComponent 4.x.x compatible with modern frameworks like Symfony5.4, with updated firm name Hove

 This documentation is for NavitiaComponent 2.x.x